elasmojs/rooster/README.md

 A small about Rooster page

 ### /_rooster/shutdown
 Shuts the server down.
-[TODO: check for local host origin to permit shutdown]
+(Only works when request originates from the localhost)